0xMiden/miden-tutorials/docs/src/web-client/mint_consume_create_tutorial.md

 ---
-title: "Mint, Consume, and Create Notes"
+title: 'Mint, Consume, and Create Notes'
 sidebar_position: 3
 ---

-# Mint, Consume, and Transfer Assets

 _Using the Miden WebClient in TypeScript to mint, consume, and transfer assets_